-Installed by Installation of the FlexNet inventory agent Computer preference In order of precedence: • [Registry]\ManageSoft\Tracker\CurrentVersion • [Registry]\ManageSoft\Common
+Installed by Installation of the FlexNet inventory agent Installed by Installation of the FlexNet inventory agent

+Computer preference In order of precedence:

+- [Registry]\ManageSoft\Tracker\CurrentVersion - [Registry]\ManageSoft\Common

 LogLevel (policy component)

 LogLevel sets the level of logging used by the policy component.
 This logging is output to the file whose name is stored in the LogFile (policy component) entry (see LogFile (policy component)).
 Individual entries include the following: